Dr-TSNG/ZygiskNext/README.md

-# Zygisk on KernelSU
+# Zygisk Next

-Zygisk loader for KernelSU, allowing Zygisk modules to run without Magisk environment.

-Also works as standalone loader for Magisk.
+Standalone implementation of Zygisk, providing Zygisk API support for KernelSU and a replacement of Magisk's built-in Zygisk.

 ## Requirements

 ### General

 + No multiple root implementation installed
-+ SELinux enforcing: We now rely on SELinux to prevent `vold` from aborting our fuse connection
++ SELinux enforcing: Zygisk Next rely on SELinux to prevent `vold` from aborting our fuse connection

 ### KernelSU